terryblue99/terryblue99.github.io/_posts/2018-08-06-rails_app_with_a_jquery_front_end_project.markdown

 •	Click on **Add complications** link to add complications
 1. The click is hijacked by assets/javascripts/complications.js event handler for “**a.complications_link**” (**#complications_form**)
-2. It loads the existing complications on the watch, if any
+2. It gets the *#complications* handlebars template from views/watches/show.html.erb and compiles it
+3. Then calls the *loadComplications* function to get the complications
+4. If there are complications, they are sorted on name and then appended to the current page, else a message is displayed saying **There are no complications to display!**
-3. Then displays a form to add complications to the watch, either from the list, as a new one, or a  combination of both
+5. It then displays a form to add complications to the watch, either from the list, as a new one, or a  combination of both
-4. Select complication/s from the existing list and/or enter a new one and click **Update Watch**
+6. Select complication/s from the existing list and/or enter a new one and click **Update Watch**
-5. The click is hijacked by assets/javascripts/complications.js event handler for “**form#new_complication**
+7. The click is hijacked by assets/javascripts/complications.js event handler for “**form#new_complication**
-6. It retrieves the **action** and **params** from the form and calls the *newComplication* function
+8. It retrieves the **action** and **params** from the form and calls the *newComplication* function
-7. This uses the *Complication* prototype and the *renderComplication* function attached to that prototype to format and append the complication/s to the current page
+9. This uses the *Complication* prototype and the *renderComplication* function attached to that prototype to format and append the complication/s to the current page
-8. Then makes an entry in the complications_watches join table (*any new complications are also added to the complications table*)
+10. Then makes an entry in the complications_watches join table (*any new complications are also added to the complications table*)

 •	Click on a complication name link to display its description  => controllers/complications_controller.rb => description route => views/complications/description.html.erb
 1. Click on **Back** to return to the previous page